LornahOmbati/Quotationer_demo/README.md

 ## Usage
-1. Has both quote genrator and invoice generator.
+1. Has both quote generator and invoice generator.
 2. Forms to enter client details on both pages.
 3. Input for date.
 4. Customized bank details depending on what currency payment is involved, options are ksh and dollar.